Special Thematic Sessions

 Successful STSs considerably contribute to the profile and visibility of organising and contributing organisations and persons.
 And most importantly, STSs strongly support the advancement of our field.
 They are a starting point for R&D and practice initiatives and cooperations.

-ICCHP is proud that several STSs, running over many years, have become THE reference in their domain, enabling and efficiently supporting careers and cooperations.
+ICCHP is proud that several STSs (there will be 25 this year), running over many years, have become THE reference in their domain, enabling and efficiently supporting careers and cooperations.

 - define a comprehensive topic and propose it to our STS co-ordinators